OjeWilliams/PGEXERCISES/codes/ModifyingData.md

   facid, name, membercost, guestcost, initialoutlay, monthlymaintenance
                           )
 VALUES (9, 'Spa', 20, 30, 100000, 800) ;

+-- if you are putting a value into each column you could have jsut done this INSERT INTO cd.facilities VALUES (9, 'Spa', 20, 30, 100000, 800) ;

 ```
 \
 2.How can you produce a list of the start times for bookings for tennis courts, for the date '2012-09-21'?
 Return a list of start time and facility name pairings, ordered by the time.